peripleo/peripleo/packages/core-data/README.md

 ### TypeSense Server

 The Core Data client uses the [TypeSense InstantSearch adapter](https://github.com/typesense/typesense-instantsearch-adapter).
-You need to provide the following properties in the config file:
+You need to provide the following properties in the `typesense` block of the config file:

 - `typesense.host` - URL to your TypeSense host, __without__ protocol prefix (http/https), __required__
 - `typesense.api_key` - your TypeSense API key, __required__